mbta/dotcom/docs/ENVIRONMENT.md

 ### `GOOGLE_API_KEY`

 This will ensure any part of the site that uses Google's API will not get rate limited.
-If your work requires a Google API key, request one via the [Infrastructure request form](https://form.asana.com/?d=15492006741476&k=yxvoxR2nofLwyXkOpuwrBg).
+If your work for the MBTA requires a Google API key, you can request one via the [Infrastructure request form](https://form.asana.com/?d=15492006741476&k=yxvoxR2nofLwyXkOpuwrBg).

 ### `ALGOLIA_APP_ID`, `ALGOLIA_SEARCH_KEY`, and `ALGOLIA_WRITE_KEY`